Hedges homers, has 4 hits to lead Padres past Phillies

 Philadelphia went ahead in the first on the first of Segura’s two-out RBI doubles, this one scoring Harper.

-San Diego took the lead with a pair of runs in the fourth on Urías’ opposite-field shot to right field that made it 2-1.
+San Diego took the lead with a pair of runs in the fourth on Urías’ opposite-field shot to right field.
 It was the second home run of the season and fourth in 143 career at-bats for Urías.

 Rhys Hoskins nearly tied it in the eighth, but his drive to deep center was caught at the wall by Manuel Margot.
-Hoskins went 0-for-4 and has one hit in his last 17 at-bats.
+Hoskins went 0-for-4 and has one hit in his last 24 at-bats.
+The slugger has gone 14 games without a homer.

+“Rhys had great at-bats today even though the results aren’t there,” Kapler said.
+“I know this is going to turn around for him.”

 TRAINER’S ROOM

 Padres: Josh Naylor called out the trainer during his at-bat in the eighth inning and appeared to be flexing his right side after swinging through a 1-1 pitch.
 After popping out to short, Naylor was replaced in left field by Travis Jankowski.
+Green downplayed any potential injury after the game.

 UP NEXT